dai-shi/waku/README.md

 ## Routing (low-level API)

 The entry point for routing in Waku projects is `./src/entries.tsx`.
-Export the `createPages` function to create your layouts and pages programatically.
+Export the `createPages` function to create your layouts and pages programmatically.

 Both `createLayout` and `createPage` accept a configuration object to specify the route path, React component, and render method.
 Waku currently supports two options: `'static'` for static prerendering (SSG) or `'dynamic'` for server-side rendering (SSR).